SebastianMarrero/SAAS-Churn-Analysis-Project/README.md

 - Logistic Regression achieved a higher AUC (0.79) than both Random Forest models, indicating superior classification performance.
 - Random Forest Classifier achieved a subpar AUC (0.62), exhibiting sings of over-fitting - high training accuracy but dismal recall on test data.
 - The ROC curve clearly shows better trade-offs between true and false positives across thresholds for our Logistic Regression compared to our random forest classifier model.
-- Said differently, our Logistic Regression consistently outperforms Random Forest in distinguishing churners from loyal customers
+- Said differently, our Logistic Regression consistently outperforms Random Forest in distinguishing churners from loyal customers.
 - Our ROC test highlights the importance of evaluating model generalization, not just fit.

 - Overall, Given its high AUC and non-complex structure, the logistic regression serves as a reliable foundaction for churn-risk scoring systems,flagging at-risk customers early for intervention.